nguyenngocduy96/hw-design-review/presentation_review.md

 did the speaker(s) make
 eye contact with the audience, or just read off a page?

-* Was the
-sequence of ideas clearly presented?
+* Were the technical ideas clearly presented?
 Did the content of the slides complement what was being said, or were the slides mostly paragraphs of text pasted into PowerPoint?